toakleaf/.dotfiles/README.md

 ## Change it/Add new dotfiles:

-Anything file dropped in `/links` will get symlinked to `~/` when you execute setup.sh.
+Anything file dropped in `/links/`, `VSCode/`, or `.config/` will get symlinked to `~/` when you execute link.sh.

 Any existing symlinks will get overwritten.

-Any existing files will get copied in place and replaced with symlink.
+Any existing files will get copied in place with date stamps and replaced with symlink.

 ## Setup a new computer: